J.W.P. Peters: Personal life

 In October 1895, Peters was involved in a minor scandal in England.
 A man named John Corrie Woolston accused his wife Emily Jane of adultery and petitioned for divorce naming Capt.
 John Weston Parsons Peters as one of the co-respondents.
 The other co-respondent was Louis Philippe Robert, Duke of Orleans, who was claimant to the throne of France.
 Emily Jane Woolston was the sister of Florence 'Kitty' Jewell, who was involved in her own famous scandal when she fell in love with and married the son of King Lobengula while touring with P.T.
 Barnum's Savage South Africa.
-The petition against Peters and Prince Philippe was dismissed a few months later on the 10th of March, 1896.
+The petition against Peters and Prince Philippe was dismissed a few months later on 10 March 1896.

 In 1904, he was married to Mary 'Minnie' Bertram Brunton, from Edinburgh.
 Minnie died in Deal, Kent in 1922.

-John Weston Parsons Peters died on July 21, 1924 in Middlesex.
+John Weston Parsons Peters died on 21 July 1924 in Middlesex.
 His sisters Elizabeth Rodie Thompson and Ellen Rosy Gillespy were appointed as the administrators of his estate which was valued at over £9,000.

-Elizabeth Rodie Thompson's son, J.W.P.
-Peters' nephew, was Lt.
+Elizabeth Rodie Thompson's son, (J.W.P.
+Peters' nephew), was Lt.
 George S.R.
-Thompson, who was killed at the Aisne on September 14, 1914 while serving with the King's Royal Rifle Corps.
+Thompson, who was killed at the Aisne on 14 September 1914, while serving with the King's Royal Rifle Corps.